Azela Robinson

-Biography

 Early life

-Azela Jacqueline Robinson was born in London, UK.
+Azela Jacqueline Robinson was born in London, United Kingdom.
 Her mother, Nadja Cañedo is Mexican and her father, Alan Robinson is British.

 She began her professional training as an actress in 1980 within the Bristol Old Vic Theatre School in Bristol, UK.
 Eventually, between 1982 and 1983 she took courses at the National Theatre in London.

-Looking for opportunities in the entertainment world, she settled in Mexico in the late 1980s.
+Career

 Films

-Once in Mexico, Robinson begins her career as an actress in the movies.
+Once in Mexico, Robinson began her career as an actress in the movies.
 She debuted Fin de semana en Garibaldi" (1989), along with Jorge Reynoso.
 From that time until 1993, Robinson works on approximately 68 films, mainly comedy and action genres.
 Of them stand out ribbons like Sor Batalla (1990), with María Antonieta de las Nieves La Chilindrina; La mujer judicial (1990), again next to Mario Almada; El extensionista (1991), along with Eduardo Palomo; Mujer de cabaret (1991), directed by Julián Pastor, with Maribel Guardia and Leonardo Daniel; El trono del infierno (1992), with Sergio Goyri and Jorge Luke or Dama de Noche (1993), with Rafael Sánchez Navarro and Cecilia Toussaint, among others.
-Her increasingly frequent participation in television, causes that gradually she distances herself of the cinema.

-In more recent times, her most outstanding performances in the movies are in films such as Espejo retrovisor (2002), with Manuel Ojeda, Contratiempo (2011), with Michel Brown and Tus feromonas me matan (2016), with Alberto Guerra and Julieta Egurrola, among others.